sameerkumyadav-byte/ai-risk-manager-fraud-detector/README.md

 | 0.5 | 0.961 | 0.745 | 73/98 | 3 |
 | 0.7 | 0.971 | 0.673 | 66/98 | 2 |

-**Chosen threshold: 0.3** — it captures nearly as much fraud value as the most aggressive setting (0.2) while cutting false alarms on legitimate customers roughly in half.
+**Chosen threshold: 0.3** — captures nearly as much fraud as the most aggressive setting (0.2) while cutting false alarms on legitimate customers roughly in half (7 vs 14).

-### Batch run (60 transactions)
+### Batch run (55 transactions, threshold 0.3)

-- Total processed: 60
+- Total processed: **55**
-- Resolved: [your number]
-- Exceptions: [your number]
+- Resolved (no error): **50**
+- Exceptions (errors): **5**
-- Match rate on resolved records: [your %]
+- Match rate on resolved records: **100%**

+5 transactions were deliberately corrupted (missing feature data, simulating real-world data quality issues) to test failure handling.
+All 5 were safely routed to `MANUAL_REVIEW` instead of crashing or being silently misclassified.

-- ## What broke, and how I got out
+## What broke, and how I got out

-While building the agent's decision function, I tested it against a transaction with a missing feature column (simulating corrupted or incomplete data, which happens in real payment systems).
-Instead of crashing, the agent catches the error, logs it, and routes the transaction to `MANUAL_REVIEW` status rather than silently failing or guessing.
+While testing the agent against transactions with missing feature columns (simulating corrupted or incomplete real-world data), a naive implementation would crash.
+Instead, the agent wraps every evaluation in a try/except block: on failure, it logs the exact error and routes the transaction to `MANUAL_REVIEW` rather than guessing or failing silently.

 Example output:{'decision': 'MANUAL_REVIEW', 'fraud_probability': None,
-'status': "ERROR: [...] not found in axis"}
+'status': "ERROR: [...] not in index"}

+This guarantees no transaction is ever silently ignored or wrongly auto-approved due to a data error — a broken input degrades to a safe human-review state, not a crash or a false pass.

 ## Limitations

-- Dataset is anonymized (V1-V28 features), so explanations reference feature names, not real transaction attributes
+- Dataset features (V1-V28) are anonymized via PCA, so explanations reference feature names rather than real transaction attributes
-- Cost estimates use simplified average amounts, not real merchant pricing data
+- Cost estimates use the dataset's own average transaction amounts as a simplified proxy, not real merchant pricing data
+- In this test run, all 5 injected exceptions happened to be normal (non-fraud) transactions by chance — behavior on a corrupted fraud case specifically is not yet verified
-- Tested only on one batch of 60 transactions; a production system would need continuous evaluation on live data
+- Tested on a single 55-record batch; a production system would need continuous evaluation on live, streaming data

+## Safety note

+This project is strictly detection/defense-focused.
+No content here demonstrates how to evade fraud detection or replicate fraud patterns.